 Long-Term Incentive Plan - The LTIP is designed to recognize and reward the impact of longer-term strategic actions undertaken by the senior executives and align the interests of the Company's senior executives and its shareholders.
 The program is designed to focus Management on successfully implementing the continuing strategic plan of the Company, improve retention of senior executives and attract talented individuals to the Company.
 In 2011, the Company established an equity-based incentive compensation plan referred to as the Share Unit Plan for Employees of AutoCanada or the "Share Unit Plan".
 The Share Unit Plan allows for the Governance and Compensation Committee to grant share units, including restricted share units ("RSUs"), to employees of AutoCanada.
 RSUs vest over such periods as may be determined by the Governance and Compensation Committee, with the awards to be paid in cash and/or Shares following vesting.
+In 2018, the Company established the Phantom Stock Option Plan which allows for the grant of Share Appreciation Rights ("SARs") to employees and consultants of AutoCanada.

-The Company has established a share purchase trust ("Trust") to purchase Shares from the market prior to vesting of RSUs in order to reduce the risk of share price appreciation or depreciation between the time of the award of RSUs and the time of settlement.
-Upon vesting, the Company will direct the Trust to settle the applicable RSU awards in Shares with the executives.
-RSUs are entitled to accumulate dividends until they vest.
+The Company has established a share purchase trust ("Trust") to purchase Shares from the market prior to vesting of RSUs and SARs (the "Awards") and Deferred Share Units ("DSUs") in order to reduce the risk of share price appreciation or depreciation between the time of the grant of the Awards and the time of settlement.
+Upon vesting, the Company will direct the Trust to settle the applicable Awards in Shares.
+RSUs and DSUs are entitled to accumulate dividends until they vest, if applicable.
 Additional RSUs earned by executives as dividends are awarded based on the amount of dividend per Share multiplied by the number of unvested RSUs at the date the dividends are paid.